ghedamat/ghedamat.github.com/_posts/2020-06-07-100-days-of-meditation.md

 What is there, what is this mind that is doing this to me and how does it work?

 And this is when I started going back to Andrea's teachings (well Buddhism techings to be precise).
 The following is a great and imprecise oversemplifications but it conveys my current understanding.
 The mind is a muscle, and like other muscles it can be trained.
-Through concentration practice we can stabilize the mind, once the mind is stable the mind can be used to observe, traditionally observasion can be of sensations, feelings, the mind itself and all phenomena.
+Through concentration practice we can stabilize the mind, once the mind is stable the mind can be used to observe, traditionally observation can be of sensations, feelings, the mind itself and all phenomena.
 The mind can then see itself and see what is real.

 I wanted some answers and I had a way to go get them.
 Not to feel better, not to run away, but to face them.